SchuhBaum/SBCameraScroll/ReadMe.md

 - The underwater shaders do not work correctly.
 In large rooms they can smear sprites.
 - Shadows at the edge of the screen seem to flicker or stretch in some rooms.
 I can see the same thing without camera scroll.
 Maybe a vanilla bug.
 - Motion sickness might be a problem.
 I wonder how much is due to noise (details) in the textures.
 You can play around with the parameters and see what works for you.

-### Installation
-0. Update Rain World to version 1.9 if needed.
-1. Download the file  `SBCameraScroll.zip` from [Releases](https://github.com/SchuhBaum/SBCameraScroll/releases).
-2. Extract its content in the folder `[Steam]\SteamApps\common\Rain World\RainWorld_Data\StreamingAssets\mods`.
-3. Start the game as normal.
-In the main menu select `Remix` and enable the mod.

 ### Bug reports
 Please post bugs on the Rain World Discord server (https://discord.gg/rainworld) in the channel #modding-support.